joelalejandro/feathers-services-instagram-feed/README.md

 const instagramFeed = require('feathers-services-instagram-feed')('/instagram', 'my_instagram_user_name');
 ```

-> *Tip:* The username can also be set on the app's configuratoin, under a key named `instagramUsername`.
+> *Tip:* The username can also be set on the app's configuration, under a key named `instagramUsername`.

 Then bind it to the app:

 ```js
 app.configure(instagramFeed);
 ```

+## Caching strategy

+The service will cache Instagram's response for a lapse of 15 minutes, in order to prevent abuse.

 ## TODOs